ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md

 layout: "learningpathall"
 ---

-#  Deploy single instance of MySQL
+#  Install MySQL on an AWS Arm based instance

 ## Generate an SSH key-pair